-There are two words that can send your summer spirit soaring: "I'm bored!"
+There are two words that can send your summer spirit soaring: “I’m bored!”
 Your child has suddenly gone from an action-packed school year to the carefree days of summer.
 As much as you are both happy to be done with homework for a while, all of this freedom can be problematic.
 You want to chill out with some lemonade yet your kids expect you to be the peppy cruise director.
 But it is possible for everyone to feel the joy of the season, make wonderful memories and be truly happy together.
-No more saying, "What to do this summer Omaha, Nebraska."
+No more saying, “What can we do this summer?”

 Your child’s day needs a beginning, middle and end.
 This means more work for parents since they have to create the structure kids normally have in school.
 But it’s key to having a sane summer.
 First, kids thrive on structure and knowing what comes next.
 It keeps them feeling secure, avoids crankiness and gives their day purpose.

 Second, maintaining some level of structure will help ease your kids back into the school year.